princemuel/fcc/README.md

-# RCC - Tiny Compiler for C written in Rust
+# RCC - Tiny Compiler for C in Rust